-We have audited Permian Basin Royalty Trust (the "Trust")'s internal control over financial reporting as of December 31, 2017 based on criteria established in Internal Control-Integrated Framework 2013 issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-In our opinion, the Trust maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on the COSO criteria.
+We have audited Permian Basin Royalty Trust (the Trust)'s internal control over financial reporting as of December 31, 2019 based on criteria established in Internal Control - Integrated Framework 2013 issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+In our opinion, the Trust maintained, in all material respects, effective internal control over financial reporting as of December 31, 2019, based on the COSO criteria.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the statements of assets, liabilities, and trust corpus of Permian Basin Royalty Trust as of December 31, 2017 and 2016 and the related statements of distributable income and changes in trust corpus for the years then ended and our report dated March 15, 2018 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the statements of assets, liabilities, and trust corpus of Permian Basin Royalty Trust as of December 31, 2019 and 2018 and the related statements of distributable income and changes in trust corpus for each of the three years in the period ended December 31, 2019 and our report dated March 16, 2020 expressed an unqualified opinion thereon.